LeandervanAarde26/Github-practices/README.md

 - **Release Notes:** Link to the release notes or changelog.

 ### Contribution Guidelines
-- **How to Contribute:** Explain how developers can contribute to the project.
+- **How to Contribute:** Explain how developers can contribute to the project and how aspects such as Pull requests and commits should be structured.
     - Fork the repository.
     - Create a new branch.
     - Make changes and commit them.